tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 ## Bigger languages

 There are some projects like [Elk](https://github.com/cesanta/elk) that run JavaScript right off the source text.
+This avoids allocation as much as possible because it's designed for microcontrollers, but is slower than your average JS runtime as a result.
 I think most people would call this an interpreter.

 There are some languages like [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) whose implementations generally read one word of input at a time and act on